xriss/gamecake/readme.md

 	./make --help

+EG I have successfully built an exe under WSL in Windows 10 using the following to install tools/libs and then build using mingw.

+	build/install --mingw
+	build/make --gcc=mingw

 Alternatively any vbox_* directory can build a specific executable.
 For instance vbox_1604_64 can be used to build a 64bit executable inside an ubuntu 16.04 vagrant box.
 See readme files inside these directories for more